-Specific Tax on Certain Merchandises and Services (STCMS)
+Specific Tax (ST)

-Certain goods and services are subject to STCMS, which is a form of excise tax that applies to importation or domestic production and supply of certain goods and services.
+Certain goods and services are subject to ST, which is a form of excise tax that applies to the importation or domestic production and supply of certain goods and services.

-Examples of the levy of STCMS are:
+Examples of the levy of ST are:

-ltem Rate
+Item Rate

 Domestic and international telephone services 3%

-Domestic and international air ticket 10%
+Domestic and international air tickets 10%

 Entertainment services 10%

 Cigarettes 20%

 Beers 30%

 Wine 35%

+Energy drinks 15%

+Milk-based, coffee-based, coconut water-based drinks 5%

+Non-carbonated drinks 5%

+Other non-alcoholic beverages 10%

-For domestically produced goods, the basis for STCMS's calculation is 90% of the selling price disclosed on the invoice exclusive of VAT and STCMS.
+For domestically produced goods, the basis for ST's calculation is 90% of the selling price disclosed on the invoice exclusive of VAT and ST.

-The filing and payment of STCMS to the GDT is due by the 25th day of the following month through the E-Filing system.
+The filing and payment of ST to the GDT is due by the 25th day of the following month through the E-Filing system.

-Tax for Public Lighting (TPL)
+Public Lighting Tax (PLT)

-TPL is a tax levied on the sales of alcohol and cigarette products, both imported and domestically manufactured, at each stage of supply.

-The basis for TPL calculation is as follows:
+PLT is a tax levied on the sales of alcohol and cigarette products, both imported and domestically manufactured, at the first stage of the supply chain.
+Effective 1 January 2024, PLT rate shall increase from 3% to 5%.
+The basis for PLT calculation shall be determined by the subsequent Prakas of the GDT.